 In order to run a plumbing contracting business, the company must employ a certified plumber.
 Plumbing certification is a function of the Division of Labor, and the two classifications that can qualify (and their requirements) are:

-- Master Plumber: A person with 12,000 hours of plumbing experience and competency to design plumbing systems, as well as supervise the plumbing work of journeyman plumbers
+- Master Plumber: A person who has passed a master plumber written examination with a score of at least 70 percent and who is competent to design plumbing systems, and to instruct and supervise the plumbing work of journeymen plumbers, and plumbers in training.

-- Journeyman Plumber: A person qualified by at least 8,000 hours of plumbing experience and is competent to supervise a plumber in training
+- Journeyman Plumber: A person qualified by the passage of a journeyman plumber written examination with a score of at least 70 percent and who is competent to instruct and supervise the work of a plumber in training.

 To operate as an electrical contractor, the business must employ a licensed electrician.
 The Office of the State Fire Marshal oversees these licenses.
 The requirements are: